araschke001-commits/HexPad/README.md

 In hindsight, I maybe should have used a matrix to wire the switches, but it was simpler not to.

 ## Firmware:
-This project uses C++ as firmware because I was unable to get the QMK firmware to work and I already had experience writing code in C++.
+This project uses C++ as firmware because I was unable to get the QMK firmware to work and I already had experience writing code in C++ (I did have to look up how to do some of the arduino stuff though).

 The 6 keys act as a partial number pad for now.
 The oled is to display the last action, and the rotary encoder is to change volume and mute/unmute it.